shawnweisfeld/ClientSideReporting/ReadMe.txt

-The goal of this project is to provide some examples of using SQL Server Reporting Services without a report server.
+The goal of this project is to provide some examples of the C# code required to use SQL Server Reporting Services without a report server.
+The report is NOT fancy as showing the features of SSRS is not the goal of this project.

 Examples use data provided by the "DataAccess" library (this is made up in this trivial example but could easily come from a database)